JSaprah/hangman/README.md

 ### **get_random_word**

-* Provides a list of words for the game
+* Provides a list of words for the game by adding words to the array random_words
 * Returns one random word from the list above as the secret_word using the library random

 ### **validate_user_response**